+d.
+Passports.

-- (1) The Department will provide an official or diplomatic passport to U.S. citizens, at DOE expense for approved foreign travel to conduct official departmental business abroad.
-The acquisition of a diplomatic passport depends on the type of activities conducted by the traveler for USG. - (2) All Federal employees who are U.S. citizens traveling to a foreign country on official business for DOE must obtain official or diplomatic passports and, when required, appropriate official visas prior to leaving the United States.
+(1) The Department will provide an official or diplomatic passport to U.S. citizens, at DOE expense for approved foreign travel to conduct official departmental business abroad.
+The acquisition of a diplomatic passport depends on the type of activities conducted by the traveler for USG.

+(2) All Federal employees who are U.S. citizens traveling to a foreign country on official business for DOE must obtain an official or diplomatic passport and, when required, appropriate official visas prior to leaving the United States.
 It is a "violation of sovereignty" for federal employees to use a tourist (personal) passport when traveling in an official capacity.
 It misrepresents the true purpose for which the traveler has entered the country.
-This can have a serious and adverse effect on our reciprocal relations with foreign countries and is strongly discouraged by the U.S. Department of State. - (3) The DOE Office of International Travel and Exchange Visitor Programs maintains Departmental responsibility for the management and accountability of all DOE official and diplomatic passports and provides annual reports to the U.S. Department of State consistent with federal regulation. - (4) When the official/diplomatic passport is not in use by the employee, for official foreign travel, it must be securely maintained in the Passport and Visas Section in the Office of International Travel and Exchange Visitor Programs at the Forrestal Building, Washington, DC. - (a) The Office of International Travel and Exchange Visitor Programs will release official/diplomatic passports to the traveler or designated agent when the trip request in FTMS has been approved and country clearance granted. - (b) Prior to receipt of a passport, each traveler or person with authorization for pickup must sign and date the record of release maintained in the Office of International Travel and Exchange Visitor Programs.
-If a field traveler does not have a local contact that would pickup and forward the passport to the traveler, the Office of International Travel and Exchange Visitor Programs will overnight mail the traveler's passport to the traveler and sign and date the record of release and note the shipping account number used to forward the passport.
+This can have a serious and adverse effect on our reciprocal relations with foreign countries and is strongly discouraged by the U.S. Department of State.

+- (3) The DOE Office of Travel Management maintains Departmental responsibility for the management and accountability of all DOE official and diplomatic passports. - (4) When the official and/or diplomatic passport is not in use the traveler has the responsibility to safeguard their own passports. - (a) Prior to receipt of a passport, each traveler or person with authorization for pickup must sign and date the record of release maintained in the Office of Travel Management.
+If a field traveler does not have a local contact that would pick up and forward the passport to the traveler, the Office of Travel Management will overnight mail the traveler's passport to the traveler and sign and date the record of release and note the shipping account number used to forward the passport. - (5) DOE emergency response teams or designated personnel including personnel required to cross an international border to conduct business on a daily or short notice basis must provide protocol for the maintenance and protection of their official/diplomatic passports. - (6) Employees must turn in their Official and/or Diplomatic passport to the Office of Travel Management when there is a change in employment status, such as a transfers to other agencies, resignation, or retirement.
-(c) Official/diplomatic passports issued to individuals at DOE Headquarters/field offices must be returned within five (5) working days of completion of the travel for which the passport was issued to:

-Office of International Travel and Exchange Visitor Programs MA-45

-Forrestal Building

-U.S. Department of Energy

-1000 Independence Avenue SW

-Washington, DC 20585

-(5) DOE emergency response teams or designated personnel including personnel required to cross an international border to conduct business on a daily or short notice basis will be provided an alternative protocol for the maintenance and protection of their official/diplomatic passports.
-The heads of Departmental elements or designees must submit to the Office of International Travel and Exchange Visitor Programs a federal point of contact who will be assigned the responsibility to safeguard certain passports.
-The alternative passport protocol request signed by the head of the Departmental element or designee will include a list of those employees (each employee's name, routing symbol, passport number, expiration date, and frequency of travel) required to travel on short notice, a justification for each employee, and information on where and how the passports will be maintained.
-The designated federal point of contact will provide the Office of International Travel and Exchange Visitor Programs an updated list by October 30 and April 30 each year.
-The federal point of contact is to ensure that all appropriate paperwork, including FTMS and visas, when required, is approved prior to issuance of passport to help assure accomplishment of their programmatic mission.
-If the designated federal point of contact does not comply with the requirements set forth, the authority for on-site passport maintenance will be revoked and all passports will be returned to the Office of International Travel and Exchange Visitor Programs within 15 days of notification.

-(6) The Office of International Travel and Exchange Visitor Programs must be notified of changes in the employment status of the holders of official and diplomatic passports such as transfers or details to other agencies, resignation, retirement, or death which determines the required management or disposition of an official/diplomatic passport.